 The outdoor section of the Zuiderzee Museum focuses on daily life in the region between 1880 to 1930.
-And the outdoor museum portion was what I really wanted to see.

 Some of the buildings here are replicas, while others were donated by local municipalities as an alternative to demolition.
-It was so pretty here!
-The streetscapes were really nicely laid out.

-He pointed to his bed, which was designed like a large wooden cabinet with curtains.
+He pointed to his bed, which resembled a large wooden cabinet with curtains.
 Between body language, gesturing, and his spoken explanations, I was able to interpret enough to follow along.
 The curtains and doors could be closed in the winter to keep in the warmth.
 He pointed to his stove and large cooking pot.
 I asked, in English, whether he used it for cooking stew.
 No, he said, still speaking Dutch, he usually cooked fish in it.
 (While I could remember enough German to understand him, I couldn’t remember enough words to reciprocate.
 But at this point I started to catch on that maybe he did, in fact understand English).

 Then he pointed to his writing desk.
 He explained that he was the only person in the village who could read and write, so he often wrote letters for other people in town.
-He said he once wrote a letter to the Queen (probably meant to be Queen Wilhelmina, judging from the time period), though I failed to catch the reason for the correspondence.
+He said he once wrote a letter to the Queen (probably meant to be Queen Wilhelmina, judging from the time period).
+Unfortunately I failed to catch the reason for the correspondence.
 (No doubt to protest high taxes or some such thing).

 As he spoke I translated what I could back to my husband, which started to draw a bit of amused interest from other visitors.
-Our back-and-forth exchange had gone on for about ten minutes before a lady asked me, “how do you each know what the other is saying?
+Our back-and-forth exchange went on for about ten minutes before a lady asked me, “how do you each know what the other is saying?
 You’re not even speaking Dutch back to him!”
 I explained that I had learned German in high school, which had enough similarity to Dutch, that I was able to figure out much of what he was saying.
 At this point the jig was up, and the interpreter broke in.
 “I actually do speak English,” he admitted, “I just like to stay in character!”
 Ha, I knew it!